 What’s the best type of exercise for lowering blood pressure?

-“Aerobic exercise – which includes most activities that make you moderately out of breath – can help reduce your blood pressure by up to 10 per cent.
+“Aerobic exercise – which includes most activities that make you moderately out of breath – can help reduce your blood pressure (BP) by up to 10 per cent.
 This could be fast walking, jogging, cycling or swimming, but even mowing the lawn, digging the flower beds and dancing count,” explains Daniel.

 “There is also plenty of research now to suggest that resistance training, when combined with moderate activity, can help to reduce BP, if done correctly.
 ‘Dynamic resistance training’ includes activities such as weight lifting and circuit training.”